Dual Diagnosis Treatment Greensboro, NC

 Fellowship Hall Inc

-Fellowship Hall Inc is a dual diagnosis treatment center in Greensboro, North Carolina that provides treatment for alcohol or drug addiction and mental health disorders that include obsessive compulsive disorder as well as post-partum depression.
+Fellowship Hall Inc is a dual diagnosis treatment center in Greensboro, North Carolina that offers treatment for substance abuse and mental health disorders that include BPD as well as thought disorders.

 Address: 5140 Dunstan Road, Greensboro, NC 27405 in Guilford County